-ABC Reading Eggs and Reading Eggspress is a program developed by the Blake Education literacy team, the publishers of Storylands, Go Facts, Sparklers, Gigglers etc. The program allows students to experience a unique online world, supporting individual learning by offering one-on-one lessons where children progress at their own rate.
-With interactive animations, fun games and memorable songs, Reading Eggs is great fun.
-The program also allows teachers to keep track of individual student's progress and move children on so that each child is working at their own level.
+ABC Reading Eggs and Reading Eggspress is a program developed by the Blake Education literacy team, the publishers of Storylands, Go Facts, Sparklers, Gigglers etc. The program allows students to experience a unique online world,

 Music

 Students will attend specialist music classes on Mondays, Tuesdays and Wednesdays.